JohanO/MassTransitDemo/ReadMe.md

  3. StopCommand.
 Fires the ToYellow trigger (ToRed is fired after 2 seconds).
  4. StateQuery.
 Responds with the current state of a traffic light.

+When a traffic light changes state, LightChangedEvent are sent to indicate what lights turned on and which lights turned off.

 ### Client
 Simple console application that can send commands to Server and TrafficLightServer.
 It also displays all events sent by the servers.

 ### TrafficLightDisplay
-Simple WPF application displaying traffic lights and their state.
+Simple WPF application listening on events and displaying traffic lights and their state.